How to Grow and Care for Alder Buckthorn

 Spring

-In spring, prune Alder Buckthorn to remove any dead or damaged branches and to shape the shrub.
+In spring, prune Alder Buckthorn to remove any dead or damaged branches and shape the shrub.
 Apply a balanced, slow-release fertilizer to encourage healthy growth.
-This is also an ideal time to plant new shrubs, as the warming temperatures promote root development.
+This is also an ideal time to plant new shrubs, as warming temperatures promote root development.

 Summer